WORLD RELIGIONS & SPIRITUALITY PROJECT RESOURCES

 Academic Associations Concerned with the Study of Contemporary Religions

 American Academy of Religion (AAR) is the largest professional group representing Religious Studies.
 AAR’s stated mission is to fill the need for understanding “religious traditions, issues, questions and values.”
 AAR holds annual meetings in cities around the United States and publishes the Journal of the American Academy of Religion.
 AAR sponsors the New Religious Movements Group, which “seeks to enhance understanding of alternative, emergent, or new religious movements (NRMs) past and present.”

 Center for Studies on New Religions (CESNUR) is an independent, international organization that promotes scholarly research on religious minorities, new religious movements, contemporary esoteric, and spiritual and Gnostic schools.
 Annual meetings are held at sites around the world.
 CESNUR’s website contains an extensive list of books on new religious movements, papers presented at CESNUR meetings, and legal documents/reports on issues related to new religious movements.

-Information Network Focus on Religious Movements (INFORM) was founded in 1988 as an independent charitable organization and is based at the London School of Economics.
+Information Network Focus on Religious Movements (INFORM) was founded in 1988 as an educational charitable organization and is now based at King’s College, London.
 The organization has been supported by British Home Office and the mainstream churches.
-INFORM’s objective is collecting and disseminating objective, current information on contemporary religious groups.
+INFORM’s objective is collecting and disseminating contextualised and up-to-date information on minority religious groups.

 Websites Providing Information on Contemporary Religious Groups